 Artist and landscape architect

-Rachel is an award winning artist with a post graduate degree in Landscape Architecture, she has exhibited in Scotland, Belgium and Sri Lanka, and has works in far flung collections.
-Rachel's practice is rooted in where whe lives.
-In Sri Lanka and India, botanical illustrations and drawings of villages and towns predominated.
-In Belgium and the Scottish Borders, the concern is of the land and our cultural heritage; how the land is perceived, used and how to create conversations open to all artists, ecologists and community groups.
-Rachel is an enthusiastic educator and practitioner, and works both on site and in herstudio.
-She works in watercolour and oil paint, in sketchbooks and on canvas.
+Rachel is an artist and classical musician with a post graduate degree in Landscape Architecture.
+As the lucky recipient of scholarships and awards to further her work, she has had residencies in Sri Lanka, Berlin and Hungary.
+In Scotland she exibits regularly with the Scottish Society of Botanical Artists at Firestation Creative, Maclennan Galleries and the Aberlady Bird Centre; with the Scottish Society of Artist Architects at the RGI Kelly Gallery and the Glasgow Arts Club,; and with the Scottish Society of Artists at the Borders Art fair.
+Her work is concerned with the land and our cultural heritage; how the land is perceived, used and how to create conversations open to all artists, ecologists and community groups.
+Rachel is an enthusiastic educator and practitioner, and works both on site and in her studio.

 Paintings in oil on canvas